-LOS ANGELES – Olympic decathlon gold medalist and living legend, Rafer Johnson, will be the subject of a new exhibit opening at the LA84 Foundation Library on Monday, April 29.
+LOS ANGELES – Olympic decathlon gold medalist and legend, Rafer Johnson, will be the subject of a new exhibit opening at the LA84 Foundation Library on Monday, April 29.
 Entitled Rafer Johnson.
 His Life.
 His Impact., the exhibit is curated in collaboration with Rafer himself and the entire Johnson family.

 On display through December 2019, the exhibit is the first-ever to explore the totality of Rafer Johnson’s life – one of humility, loyalty, service, and achievement – including chronicling the development and success of his athletic endeavors.